Edward F. Gilman2

-Also known as Avena sempervirens, Blue Oat Grass is an perennial, ornamental grass that has attractive thin gray-green, or blue leaves (Fig. 1).
-Leaf blades grow to about 12 inches long and are ½ inch wide and taper to a fine point.
+Also known as Avena sempervirens, blue oat grass is a perennial, ornamental grass that has attractive thin gray-green, or blue leaves.
+Leaf blades grow to about 12 inches long and are 0.5 inch wide and taper to a fine point.
 Plants grow 18 to 30 inches tall.
 The glaucous foliage provides a welcomed contrast to a green border.
 Beige terminal panicles are produced in June through August, maturing to a light brown by the fall when they break apart and fall from the plant.
-Attractive, light brown, fall foliage color persists throughout the winter.
+Attractive, light brown fall foliage color persists throughout the winter.

 Scientific name: Helictotrichon sempervirens